Heavy Equipment Operator

 For additional information on occupational profile, please click here.

 The words career and job are very different.
 To be specific, a job is what you show up to for work; a career spans your lifetime and includes your education, training, professional memberships, and is something you love doing.

-Pre-Enrollment: WorkKeys Assessment: Workplace Documents (Level 2).
-Call (435) 750-3188 to schedule an appointment or click the link below.
+WorkKeys Assessment: Workplace Documents (Level 3) and Workplace Observation (Level 2).
+Schedule an appointment here or call (435) 750-3188.
 Need a review?
-Get a sneak peek at the Assessment Center or enroll directly into the Academic Learning Center by calling (435) 753-6780.
+Enroll directly in Academic Learning.
 Please note: A composite ACT score of 17 or a composite SAT score of 930 can waive assessment requirements if taken no more than four years prior to enrollment.
 Please email your ACT/SAT scores to firstname.lastname@example.org.
 If you do not have ACT/SAT scores, schedule your assessment below.
 Schedule Appointment in Logan Individuals must hold a current driver license and be at least 18 years old to register.
 Students must also have a high school diploma or recognized equivalent.

 Estimated Monthly Payment: